 9. Direct the preparation of the annual college budget to ensure reflection of the college's strategic direction and goals;

 In progress.
-The Five Year Integrated Educational Master Plan will inform the development of the budget for 2014, 2015, 2016, and 2017.
-The college's FY 2014 budget was submitted "on time" to the FSM government, as will the proposed FY 2015 budget.
+The Five Year Integrated Educational Master Plan will inform the development of the budget for 2015, 2016, and 2017.